 Appointed Associate professor in genetic and environmental factors in the development of autoimmune and gastrointestinal diseases and ageing per 1 April 2017

 My research team works on understanding the role of various genetic and environmental factors in the predisposition to common diseases and traits, including gastrointestinal and autoimmune diseases, and ageing.
 We are also focusing on the composition of the gut microbiome, the factors that shape the microbiome -including genetics, diet, medication and other environmental factors-, and the role of the microbiome in gut health and common diseases.

-In Sept.
-2016 I was awarded an ERC Starting grant to study “ The role of the virome in shaping the gut ecosystem during the first year of life” and since 2012 I have held a Rosalind Franklin Fellowship from the University of Groningen.
+In May 2017 I was awarded an NWO-VIDI grant to study the breast milk microbiome in a new cohort called LifeLines-NEXT.
+In Sept 2016 I was awarded an ERC Starting grant to study “ The role of the virome in shaping the gut ecosystem during the first year of life”, and since 2012 I have held a Rosalind Franklin Fellowship from the University of Groningen.